theAstralProgrammer0/NairaMescudi/README.md

 - 👋 Hi, I’m Temitayo Daisi-Oso
-- 👀 I’m interested in Full Stack Web Development and skilled in HTML, CSS, VanillaJS and Git.
+- 👀 I’m a Software Engineer and full stack web developer skilled in HTML, CSS, VanillaJS, ReactJS, Bootstrap, Git, and Command Line.
-- 🌱 I’m currently learning technologies pertaining to Web Dev from Front End Web UI Frameworks (Bootstrap) to JS Frameworks and Libraries (ReactJS).
 Furthermore, I have an overview of the server-Side JS runtime (NodeJS) and other related technologies (ExpressJS and MongoDB).
+- 🌱 I’m currently learning technologies pertaining to Backend Engineering from C-programming language to Python (and it's frameworks) to SQL to ES6 to GraphQL and to all things API.
-- 💞️ I’m looking to collaborate on AI/ML and Blockchain tech integration on my portfolio websites to enable its validity for deployment as an overarching Business Logic element for any Cloud Infrastructure use case.
+- 💞️ I’m looking to collaborate on AI/ML, Blockchain and Game Development.
 I look forward to collaborating with like-minded individuals and other skilled professionals to create a landmark product.
 - 📫 How to reach me https://softwaredaily.slack.com/team/U05KCCG4339

 <!---